-While there are many insecticides labeled for soybean, only a few have adequate mite activity (Table 1).
-Your choices are basically limited to chlorpyrifos, dimethoate, bifenthrin or mixtures containing these ingredients, growers have access to two more miticides for use against two-spotted spider mites in soybean.
+While there are many insecticides labeled for soybean, a few have adequate mite activity (Table 1).
+In addition to dimethoate, bifenthrin or mixtures containing these ingredients, growers have access to two more miticides for use against two-spotted spider mites in soybean.

 Some insecticides may aggravate the situation by causing populations to increase.
 Flaring—when sprayed populations rise above the untreated level— can occur because these insecticides remove predatory mites and insects, and may even stimulate more rapid reproduction.

 Considerations and strategies

 Most pyrethroid insecticides, except bifenthrin, aren’t terribly effective against two-spotted spider mites in Minnesota.
 By eliminating natural enemies, these products may actually flare spider mites.
 This is why you should check for mite problems within seven to 10 days after spraying for soybean aphids.

 Don’t count on dimethoate to control heavy infestations, even though they’ve performed well against two-spotted spider mite in Minnesota in previous outbreaks.
 Neither product kills mite eggs, so hatching spider mites begin rebuilding within a few days.
 Numerous reports of these insecticides failing to control heavy mite populations were reported in 2010.
 Bifenthrin has a longer residual and may control hatching eggs for a few days.
 High temperatures shorten the residual of all products.

 Don't bother with edge treatments; make a decision for the whole field.